pascalpp/marionette-freeform/README.md

 Elements also have these display options as attributes:

 - `el`: A CSS selector matching the DOM node for this element.
-(See ElementView below for more on this.)
+(A DOM selector in a model is weird, I know.
+Still mulling this.
+See ElementView below for more.)
 - `show_label`: Boolean.
 Shows or hides the label.
 - `show_label_before`: Show the label before the input. e.g. above a text field.
 - `show_label_after`: Show the label after the input. e.g. to the right of a checkbox